 A baby with a cleft lip can sometimes have other health problems, such as:

 It's important to work with a care team experienced in treating children with cleft lip and palate.
-Besides the pediatrician, a child's treatment team will include:
+Besides the pediatrician, a child's treatment team should include:

 You might also work with: